The stick puzzle: Rotate the swimming angel fish exactly around by moving 3 sticks

 And we are sure you would find our experience valuable.
 This really is an interesting little problem.

-Solution to the puzzle: Turn the swimming angel fish exactly around by moving just 3 sticks
+Solution to the fish stick puzzle: Rotate the swimming angel fish exactly around by moving just 3 sticks

-The following is the turned around fish.
-It is now swimming exactly opposite towards left.
+The following is the rotated fish.
+It is now swimming exactly opposite moving towards left.
 First impulse is always to form the solution first and try to see how you can reach the solution from the initial configuration.

 True we have formed this turned around fish in 4 stick moves in a minute and then went back to the original configuration.
 We remembered the idea of the final configuration, but removed the exact configuration from our area of vision.
 We found it distracting.
 It was much easier to quickly analyze the initial fish structure, decide which sticks must be kept unmoved and which sticks can be moved, and select the first, second and third stick to move.